-Another file referenced by the veggiemapfile keyword indicates in what grid cell which vegetation species can be found.
+Finally, the veggiemapfile indicates in what grid cell which vegetation species can be found.
 The format of this file is similar to the bathymetry files described in 4.3 Grid and bathymetry, but the values are integers referring to a species where 1 refers to the first listed species, 2 to the second, et cetera.
-A zero indicates no vegetation.
+A zero indicates no vegetation at that particular location.

+In summary, the following files should be created when the effect of vegetation is modeled:

+1 x Veggiemapfile: file similar to bathymetry file containing 0, 1 etc. (up to nveg)

+1 x Veggiefile: list of file names of vegetation property files per species

+Nveg x vegetation property file(s): describing vegetation properties per species

+Below the relevant keywords in the params.txt are given.
+In addition, the keyword vegetation should be set to 1.